 Label Content & Design

 Because product labels offer limited space, design-optimized content is critical.
 Remember, labels are not only about form but also function.
-They should quickly communicate to your consumers and encourage them to purchase your product.
+They should quickly communicate with your consumers and encourage them to purchase your product.

 Here are some content and design tips to keep in mind: